 Wrapping Up

 Parsley is one of the most nutritious herbs in the world.
-It is laden with a host of minerals and vitamins that are invaluable towards promoting better health.
+It is laden with a host of minerals and vitamins that are invaluable toward promoting better health.
 Fortunately, guinea pigs can also eat this herb and enjoy the same benefits.
 However, moderation is key, as too much parsley can be hazardous to guinea pigs.

 Related Reads: